acumos/system-integration/docs/z2a/start-here.rst

-  NOTE: `z2a` (Flow-1) should not be used as a production environment deployment tool at this time.  `z2a` (Flow-1) has been primarily designed for development and/or test environment installations.
-Currently, a key component of `z2a` (Flow-1), `kind` -  Kubernetes in Docker - is not recommended for production installation or production workloads.
+  NOTE: `z2a` (Flow-1) should not be used as a production environment deployment tool at this time.  `z2a` (Flow-1) has been primarily designed for development and/or test environment installations on pre-built VMs.

+  Currently, a key component of `z2a` (Flow-1), `kind` -  Kubernetes in Docker -
+  is not recommended for production installation or production workloads.

 What is `z2a` Flow-2?
 ---------------------